-- PCAOB, to train auditors, assess their qualifications, and adjudicate conflicts of interest. - Imposing annual requirements for public companies that are AI actors to assess the effectiveness of their internal controls over AI risk management, documentation, and disclosure and have auditors attest to the company's assessment.
+- Forming audit oversight boards, similar to the PCAOB, to train auditors, assess their qualifications, and adjudicate conflicts of interest. - Imposing annual requirements for public companies that are Al actors to assess the effectiveness of their internal controls over AI risk management, documentation, and disclosure and have auditors attest to the company's assessment.
 This is analogous to what is required of public companies with respect to financial reporting. - Clarifying that because AI audits can take many forms and answer different questions, disclosing the terms of engagement and audit methodology creates critical context. - Encouraging collaboration between AI actors and regulators on risk management.
-In the words of one commenter, collaboration between financial institutions and their regulators "illustrates that a tailored yet flexible approach provides strong accountability measures that also allow industry to innovate."
+In the words of one commenter, collaboration between financial institutions and their regulators "illustrates that a tailored yet flexible approach provides strong accountability measures that also allow industry to innovate."346 authority to oversee the implementation of AI standards.